jpaulm/gofbp/README.md

 - test subnet (SubIn and SubOut)

 - force deadlock (separate test file) - this is designed to crash, and in fact will give a message if it does *not* crash!

+- simple web sockets test

-To run them, position to your `GitHub\gofbp\testing` directory (note the additional folder, as of tag v1.0.3), and do any of the following:
+To run them, position to your `GitHub\gofbp\testing` directory (note the additional folder, as of tag `v1.0.3` plus), and do any of the following:

 - `go test -run Merge -count=1`
 - `go test -run Concat -count=1`